The Bankrate promise

 Best cheap home insurance companies in Las Vegas

-Based on Bankrate’s analysis of average rate data provided by Quadrant Information Services, Travelers, American Family and USAA offer some of the lowest homeowners insurance rates for Las Vegas residents.
-Four out of the five carriers we chose for our best and cheapest home insurance companies in Las Vegas have average premiums below the city average of $924 per year for $250,000 in dwelling coverage.
+Per data from Quadrant Information Services, all of the cheapest home insurance companies on our list have average premiums below the Las Vegas average of $908 per year for $250,000 in dwelling coverage.
 They also rank well in the 2022 J.D.
-Power Home Insurance Study, which scores the highest-rated carriers based on customer opinions and reviews.
+Power Home Insurance Study, which rated carriers based on customer satisfaction.

 |Home insurance company||Bankrate Score||Average annual premium for $250K dwelling coverage||J.D.
 Power score|

 If you are in search of a robust policy for your Vegas property, Travelers may be an option to consider.
-You can expand on a standard HO-3 policy by adding a number of extras such as green home coverage, water back up, sump pump discharge and overflow, additional replacement cost and several types of additional coverage for special items such as high-value jewelry and collectibles.
+You can expand on a standard HO-3 policy by adding a number of extras, such as green home coverage, water backup coverage, sump pump discharge and overflow coverage, additional replacement cost protection coverage and coverage for special items like high-value jewelry and collectibles.
 However, Travelers did not score as highly with J.D.
-Power as some other insurance companies on this list, and its Bankrate Score is the lowest on the list as well.
+Power as some of the other companies on this list.

-American Family has some unique add-ons Las Vegas residents may like.
-In a similar fashion to home warranty policies, equipment breakdown coverage pays for repairing or replacing your home’s systems and appliances, including swimming pools and HVAC.
+American Family offers add-ons Las Vegas residents may like as well, such as equipment breakdown coverage.
+Equipment breakdown helps pay to repair or replace your home’s systems and appliances, including swimming pools and HVAC systems.
 The option for matching siding coverage may be especially ideal for Craftsman-inspired homes.
-With it, AmFam offers to reimburse the replacement of undamaged siding up to $20,000, following a covered loss that requires the replacement of damaged siding.
+With it, AmFam will help reimburse the replacement of undamaged siding up to $20,000 following a covered loss that requires the replacement of damaged siding.
 However, some users say American Family’s digital tools fall short compared to other providers.

 Home insurance coverage options in Las Vegas

-- Jewelry rider: Your home insurance limits how much it will reimburse for certain items.
-If you own diamond jewelry or collector’s watches such as a Rolex, a jewelry rider helps insure your higher-value items.
+- Jewelry rider: Standard home insurance comes with limits to how much you can be reimbursed for certain items.
+If you own diamond jewelry or a collector’s watch like a Rolex, a jewelry rider helps insure your higher-value items.

-- Green rebuild: If your insurance company offers the optional coverage, green rebuild coverage could pay for repairing your home with greener materials following a covered loss, such as a tankless water heater or a more energy-efficient air conditioning system.
+- Green rebuild: If your insurance company offers this option, green rebuild coverage could pay for repairing your home with greener materials following a covered loss, such as a tankless water heater or a more energy-efficient air conditioning system.

-- Equipment breakdown coverage: The sun and high summer heat tends to wear down most home systems faster.
+- Equipment breakdown coverage: The blazing sun and high temps in Las Vegas tend to wear out home systems faster.
 Having equipment breakdown coverage could come in handy if your pool pump fails or you need to repair or replace your refrigerator.

 Home insurance discounts in Las Vegas